jlucoding/mr-robogers-neighborhood/README.md

+# Mr. Roboger's Neighborhood

+#### By Jonathan Lu

+#### The web application simply takes a whole number that the user inputs and gives a response from Mr. Roboger.

+## Technologies Used

+* HTML
+* CSS
+* Bootstrap
+* JavaScript
+* JQuery
+* Markdown

+## Description

+This is a fun web application that takes the user input into a string, or a sentence you might say.
+The application captures user input and turn that number into a list of numbers starting from 0 up to the number user inputted.
+Mr. Roboger is also programmed to substitude numbers (from the list) containing the number 1, number 2, and number 3 into the only three things that he has learned how to say.

+## Setup/Installation Requirements

+* Clone the project from my repository to your computer
+* Open index.html
+* Input a whole number, but you can also input something else if you wish to
+* Click the "See Mr. Roboger's response!" button
+* Enjoy what Mr. Roboger has to say

+## Known Bugs

+* None observed

+## License

+Copyright (c) June 2022.
+Jonathan Lu

+## Test-Driven Development

 Describe: robogerSays()

 Test: "It should return an array of numbers in string form from 0 to the user's inputted number"